 Three questions and one attempt at an answer – let’s do Friday differently!

-As I write these words it’s August 2020 and I introduced this policy in August of 2016 so exactly 4 years ago.
+As I write these words, it’s August 2020 – I introduced this policy in August of 2016, so exactly four years ago.
 It still works.
 We do Fridays differently.

 It’s not about just cutting the workweek to four days.
-If you’re getting rid of one day you’re not really getting anything in return.
-I mean you do get one day free, but it doesn’t make your remaining four days any better.
-It actually this can make them even more stressful.
-That’s why many companies that tried it, failed.
+If you’re getting rid of one day, you’re not really getting anything in return.
+I mean, you do get one day free, but it doesn’t make your remaining four days any better.
+Actually, this can make them even more stressful.
+That’s why many companies that tried it have failed.

 It’s about working on day-to-day tasks for four days and working on yourself on Fridays.